 The Ridge is considered the social and the cultural center of Shimla, placed just beside the Mall Road.
 This is where people unwind.
 Dotted with cafes, bars and restaurants, the scenic beauty of The Ridge and its surroundings are considered the most synonymous with Shimla as a destination.

 For a bird’s-eye view of this beautiful hill city, Jakhoo Hill is the place to visit.
-The climb up the summit of the hill offers mesmerizing views of the city and on a clear day you could see snow capped mountains that are as far as 75 kilometres away.
+The climb up the summit of the hill offers mesmerizing views of the city and on a clear day you could see snow-capped mountains that are as far as 75 kilometers away.